RobertTalbert/calculus/assessments/aep/aep1.md

 ## Submitting your work

 **AEP submissions must be typewritten and saved as either a PDF or MS Word file.
-No part of your submission may involve handwriting; work that is submitted that contains handwriting will be graded N and returned without feedback.** This includes electronic handwritten docments, for example using a stylus and a note-taking pro To type up your work, you can use MS Word or Google Docs (both of which have equation editors for mathematical notation) or any other computer-based math typesetting tool.
+No part of your submission may involve handwriting; work that is submitted that contains handwriting will be graded N and returned without feedback.** This includes electronic handwritten docments, for example using a stylus and a note-taking app.
+To type up your work, you can use MS Word or Google Docs (both of which have equation editors for mathematical notation) or any other computer-based math typesetting tool.
 Just make sure you save your work as a Word document or PDF (no `.odt`, `.rtf`, or other file extensions are allowed).

+When you have your work typed up, double-check it for neatness, correctness, and clarity.
+Then, go to Blackboard, then **Assignments**, then **AEP**, then **AEP 1**.
+Clicking on the text "AEP 1" will take you to a place on Blackboard where you can upload your work.
+All grading and revisions of labs are done entirely on Blackboard. **Do not email your work to the professor** -- only Blackboard submissions are accepted.

+## Getting Help

+Ple
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTE0NzUwNjQ0XX0=
+eyJoaXN0b3J5IjpbLTE0MDQ3OTE4NDNdfQ==
 -->